How to plan a houseboat holiday in Finland? Find everything you need to know from our comprehensive rental guide!

 A Houseboat Holiday is great fun for all ages!
 Nature’s closeness provides great possibilities for exciting summer activities to share with your family.

 In a houseboat, children have adequate space to play while the houseboat travels along the clean waterways of Finland.
+Even small children can enjoy the relaxing lake enviroment!
 Houseboats are equipped with all necessary security devices and messaging systems.

 How much does it cost?

-All the houseboat ranges have different prices and it will depend on how long you want to go for and what time of the year.
-Current pricing is available on our website www.houseboat.fi/en.
-Remember to select the houseboat you are interested in.
+All the houseboat ranges have different prices and it will depend on how long you would like to to rent a houseboat for and which time of the year.
+Current pricing is available on our website.
+Remember to select the houseboat you are interested in .
 The prices quoted are per houseboat, not per person.

 We offer three different rental options: week holiday (4 nights, Monday-Friday), weekend holiday (3 nights, Friday-Monday) and full week holiday (7 nights, Monday-Monday or Friday to Friday)